So, You Want An Agent

 6) You’re a professional writer in another field

 You may have done corporate work or journalism; have a social media brand; or worked in theatre.
 You may have written novel tie-ins for existing, successful television franchises.
 You may have been involved in award-winning advertisements or won awards for your newspaper pieces.
 You may have worked in the games and toys market.
-You may have a huge online following on Twitter, or have a blog with many hits, usually about a fictional work but also about scriptwriting or associated content you may have created a new media phenomenon or have toured theatres with your play.
+You may have a huge online following on Twitter; or have a blog with many daily hits (usually about a fictional work but also about scriptwriting or associated content); you may have created a new media phenomenon; or you may have toured theatres with your play.
 You may have done a combo of these.

 There Are No Guarantees